 Goslar Palace

 The Imperial Palace of Goslar (Kaiserpfalz Goslar) is situated in Lower Saxony, Germany, around 40 km south of Brunswick.
-Goslar, an Imperial Diet town whose wealth was derived from the lead- and silver-mines of the Harz Mountains, was the favourite residence of the Salian emperors (1024–1125).
+Goslar, an Imperial Diet town whose wealth was derived from the lead- and silver mines of the Harz Mountains, was the favorite residence of the Salian emperors (1024–1125).

 Imperial Palace of Goslar History